costajob/app-servers/README.md

 ```

 ##### Considerations
-I know Java is pretty fast nowaday: many optimizations have been done to the JVM and many corporates have invested too much in Java to make leave it behind.
+I know Java is pretty fast nowaday: many optimizations have been done to the JVM and many corporates have invested too much in Java to leave it behind.
 Said that its performance is not only disappointing compared to GO (regarding latency in particular), Node.js and Elixir, but just a tad better than Roda as well.

 ## Conclusions